anikolengyel/Linux-Server-Configuration/README.md

 __Server Configurations__

-- Update and upgrade all packages to make the serer more secure
+- Update and upgrade all packages to make the server more secure

 ```
 sudo apt-get update